Posts Tagged: email

 Enabling this setting will automatically create additional client records for each client/organization variant using the same email address.

-The result – in our illustrative example above – would be that Jeff can make booking request for either organization A or B (or even a future organization C) using his personal email address without issue.
+The result – in our illustrative example above – would be that Jeff can make booking requests for either organization A or B (or even a future organization C) using his personal email address without issue.

-Send invoices as PDF attachments
+How to send invoices as PDF attachments

 We first introduced invoicing capabilities to our MIDAS room booking software way back in 2009.